 We need to adapt our environment and infrastructure to the threats of climate change.
 The UK Parliament and the Landscape Institute have both recently declared that we face an “environment, biodiversity and climate emergency”.
 We have all seen numerous examples recently of more extreme and evolving climatic events, around the world and close to home.
-Andy Cooper considers where we need to prioritise our efforts.

 Brian Stone Jr. in his book ‘The City and the Coming Climate’¹ identifies that a focus by the global science community, Governments and local planning policy solely on the reduction of greenhouse gases will not prove sufficient to measurably slow another critical and even more pressing threat, the rapid pace of warming in cities.

 He confirms, with substantial recent evidence that a sole focus on the reduction of carbon emissions is not enough, as:

 “rising levels of heat constitute the greatest climate-related threat to human health in cities, accounting for more deaths per year than all other forms of extreme weather combined, and are contributing to loss of life and unprecedented infrastructure disruptions in the present time period – not decades in the future.”

 He also states that, “the primary driver of warming in cities is not the global greenhouse effect but the loss of trees and other vegetative cover to development and the addition of waste heat from industries, vehicles and buildings“.